South Korea lawmakers seek to impeach acting president – DW – 12/26/2024

 While Parliament has backed three nominees, Han — who replaced predecessor Yoon Suk Yeol — has yet to formally appoint them.

-The court is investigating whether to remove President Yoon Suk Yeol from office over his December 3 declaration of martial law.
+The court is investigating whether to fully remove Yoon from office over his December 3 declaration of martial law.

 Why is there a dispute?